 This is particularly important after life events, such as getting married or having a baby, as new purchases and gifts will bump up the value of your contents.
 Even Christmas can make a difference.

-If things have changed, you need to ask your insurer to increase the sum to reflect the increased value.
+If things have changed, you need to contact your insurer and ask it to increase the sum accordingly.

 Be aware of market changes

-As well as ending up underinsured if you fail to value your possessions accurately, you could also end up in the same situation if you don’t understand significant market changes.
+As well as ending up underinsured if you fail to value your possessions accurately, you could also end up in the same boat if you disregard changes in the market.

-For expensive jewellery and other high-value items, getting a revaluation every two years is a sensible idea.
+For high-value items like these, getting a revaluation every two years is a sensible idea.

 Consider unlimited cover